luispedro/Programming-for-Scientists/website/index.rst

 Extra Session
 -------------

-The extra *Introduction to Programming* tutorial session will be held Wednesday Jan 14 in the Lane Center conference room (on the fourth floor of the Mellon Institute).
+The extra *Introduction to Programming* tutorial session will be held Wednesday Jan 14 at 5pm in the Lane Center conference room (on the fourth floor of the Mellon Institute).

 Pages